PFLAG: Programs

 Straight for Equality is a national outreach and education project created by PFLAG National to empower new straight allies and trans allies who, unlike a more traditional PFLAG member, do not necessarily have a family or friend connection to the LGBTQ community.
 The Straight for Equality project was launched in 2007.
 This nationwide initiative expanded the organization's efforts to include more people in the equality movement.

 Since the 2007 launch, Straight for Equality in the Workplace has been PFLAG's most successful initiative, with an array of workshops available to corporations in the US.
 In 2009, PFLAG launched Straight for Equality in Healthcare to educate and engage healthcare providers in all disciplines to be more culturally inclusive in their work.
 In 2012, PFLAG launched Straight for Equality in Faith Communities, which features faith-focused resources and tools for people of all denominations to start having critical conversations in their faith communities to create more welcoming institutions.
 And in 2014, PFLAG launched a new trans ally program through Straight for Equality.

-Each year since 2009, PFLAG National has held the Straight for Equality Awards Gala, the only awards gala that exclusively celebrates the contributions of straight allies to the movement for LGBT equality.
+Each year since 2009, PFLAG National has held the Straight for Equality Awards Gala, the only awards gala that exclusively celebrates the contributions of straight allies to the movement for LGBTQ equality.
 Past winners include civil rights pioneers like Maya Angelou and Johnnetta B. Cole; entertainer Liza Minnelli; actors Rosie Perez, Patrick Stewart, Martha Plimpton, and Sigourney Weaver; Broadway stars Audra McDonald and Will Swenson; sports icons Brendon Ayanbadejo, Scott Fujita, Chris Kluwe, and Hudson Taylor; authors Charlaine Harris and John Irving; faith leaders like Jay Bakker; and organizations including IBM, KPMG, MetLife, Sodexo, and Whirlpool.

 Cultivating Respect: Safe Schools For All is PFLAG National's umbrella program to support the efforts of educators, parents, and other trusted adults to make schools safe and inclusive.

 Claim Your Rights, created in partnership with GLSEN, is a program to help parents, teachers, administrators and other trusted adults file complaints with the Office for Civil Rights at the US Department of Education on behalf of youth who have experienced school-based bullying, harassment, or discrimination.

 PFLAG Connects was created in April 2020 in response to the COVID-19 pandemic.
 Hundreds of PFLAG's local chapters moved their in-person support meetings to virtual meetings.
 PFLAG National also launched PFLAG Connects: Communities which are national support group meetings for a variety of BIPOC communities.

 Campaigns

 In the mid-1990s, "Project Open Mind" caused some controversy from Pat Robertson.
-He threatened to sue PFLAG and any television station that aired the project's ads, which showed clips of anti-LGBT quotes from several people, including Robertson, Jerry Falwell, and United States Senator Jesse Helms.
+He threatened to sue PFLAG and any television station that aired the project's ads, which showed clips of anti-LGBTQ quotes from several people, including Robertson, Jerry Falwell, and United States Senator Jesse Helms.
 The ads can currently be seen on the Commercial Closet webpage.